 - Mix the ingredients together and add the water 1 tbsp at a time until you get a creamy consistency that you can pour over the salad.

 - Once all the preparation has been completed and the dressing is made, toast the tofu puffs.
-Line the oven tray with baking paper.
-Lay the tofu puffs on the tray.
+Line the sheet pan with baking paper.
+Lay the tofu puffs on the sheet pan.
 Place in the oven for 2 minutes at 180°C or 350°F.

 - In a large mixing bowl, add the toasted tofu puffs, snake beans, potato, cucumber, and peanut butter dressing.
 Mix well.

 - Lay half the salad on your serving plate.
 Gently place half the eggs on and around the salad.
 Place the rest of the mixed salad on top.
 Place the remaining eggs on and around the salad.

 - Sprinkle the toasted crushed peanuts all over the dressed salad.

 - Season with pepper to taste.

 - Any firm tofu can be used for this salad.
 You just won’t be able to have that warm, toasted ingredient to add from the oven.

 - You can use crunchy peanut butter if that’s your preference.
 May have to add more water to thin it out.
 As you’re adding the water a tbsp at a time, do so until you get the creamy texture desired.

 - Snake beans can of course be substituted with normal green beans or even yellow beans.

 - For a gluten free salad, ensure peanut butter and maple syrup are gluten free versions.
 Substitute soy sauce with tamari.

 - For a nut free version, substitute peanut butter with tahini.